oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateKubernetesCluster.md

 New config written to the Kubeconfig file /home/oracle/.kube/config
 ```

-- Copy *your* config download script
+- Copy *your* config download script (the above is an example and won;t work for real)
 - Open a shell window and **paste** the line to execute it.

 Your kubernetes config file is now downloaded into the .kube/config file